 These might be in activities which provide employment and skills, boost the local economy and address an acute social need, such as building much needed homes, or it could be a company which aims to bring radical change to a traditional industry for the benefit of the economy and the consumer, such as one of the new challenger banks.

 4. Millennials are driving forward the growth of impact investing

-A major report published earlier this year by the Resolution Foundation found that last century’s trend, which saw successive generations enjoying higher standards of living than their parents, has gone into reverse.
+A major report published in 2018 this by the Resolution Foundation found that last century’s trend, which saw successive generations enjoying higher standards of living than their parents, has gone into reverse.